pandorapanchan34-oss/jule-ai-energy/README.md

 Low-efficiency, high-token, low-value outputs are economically self-defeating.

 The `posting_cost` is framed as an **energy usage fee**: every triggered evaluation has a real compute cost.
 Jule makes that cost visible and attaches consequence to efficiency.
 ---

+## 💎 Intelligence Liquidity: JuleMarket

+Jule moves beyond simple rewards.
+It introduces a secondary market for **"Compressed Thought Fragments"** known as **JuleSeeds**.

+- **Compression (Seed Generation):** Encapsulate an entire high-value session into a dense, cryptographic Seed.
+- **Verification:** THE SHREDDER audits Seeds upon listing to ensure only high-V_score, high-efficiency logic enters the market.
+- **Hydration (Expansion):** Buyers purchase "Hydration Rights" to expand the Seed within their own bandwith, inheriting the logic and proof of the original session.

+> *Trading the path to truth, not just the conclusion.*

+---